The Scanning Process

-New scans can be started using the blue scan button from the main screen, either from the list view or the map view.
+New scans can be started using the blue scan button from the main screen.

 You will then be taken to the scan function, where the following options are available: